Kyagara/er-wiki/README.md

 ./static/icons
 ```

+Run `npm i` to install the packages.

-Do `npm i` and after making sure you have the required data as above, run `npm run convert:icons`, this will run a python3 script to convert everything to webp and save it to the `./static/icons` folder.
+After making sure you have the required data as above, run `npm run convert:icons`, this will run a `python3` script to convert the icons to webp and save it to `./static/icons`.

-Run `npm run parse` to generate json files at `./data` and then `npm run dev`.
+Run `npm run parse` to generate json files at `./data` and then finally `npm run dev`.

 ### Problems/TODO

 - Separate some weapon types (shields, arrows, etc) and some consumables (pots, grease, etc) into separate pages.
-- Maybe switch to a simple svelte:head component instead of using svelte-seo.
 - Add crafting material page.
 - Improve and add more stats.
 - Improve visual of stats section.
 - Script/s and tool/s to extract data to avoid manually doing it.
+- Improve summary for seo related descriptions.
 - Missing values for parameters like `Causes blood loss buildup (<?bleedATKpwr?>)`.\*
 - Missing a lot of item locations (map location and enemy drop).\*
 - Missing weapons scaling and upgrade information.\*